Financing your new business

 - General business loans

-As a member of the Six Nations or New Credit aboriginal communities, you could qualify for a term loan of up to $300,000 to buy land, buildings and equipment for your business.
+As a member of the Six Nations or New Credit aboriginal communities, you could qualify for a business loan of up to $300,000.

 - Indian Business Corporation services